davidalanb/cs-518-labs/09 API client/LAB 09.0 deploy API.md

   * https://stackoverflow.com/questions/78912586/cant-create-azure-storage-account-subscriptionnotfound
   * Azure portal > Subscriptions > (Choose your subscription) > Settings > Resource Providers
   * search "Microsoft.Storage" and change status to Registered

 * Azure functions referenced bundle microsoft.azure.functions.extensionbundle [..] doe snot meet required minimum version
   * https://learn.microsoft.com/en-us/answers/questions/1109340/1-8-1-does-not-meet-required-minimum-version-where

+* 503 error when you try to publish
+  - [10/23/2025] one student encountered this when trying to use --runtime-version 3.13.  changing the runtime to 3.11 resolved the issue.